noah-schroeder/reviewbook/docs/index.md

 ## About the author. {.unnumbered}

-My name is Noah Schroeder, I received my Ph.D. from the Educational Psychology program at Washington State University.
+My name is Noah Schroeder, I received my Ph.D. from the Educational Psychology program at Washington State University in 2013.
+I have been involved with systematic review and meta-analysis since 2010.
 I learned about meta-analysis using GUI-based programs.
 I taught myself how to use R and metafor using published papers and online resources because I was bored and it seemed like a fun thing to do.
 I also could not do the analyses I wanted (three-level meta-analysis) in GUI-based programs, but I could run them in R. My areas of expertise are virtual humans and other pedagogical agents, multimedia learning, and of course, review methodologies.
 Please feel free to visit my [Google Scholar profile](https://scholar.google.com/citations?user=W-Ij6voAAAAJ&hl=en&oi=ao).